Vladimir-Moskov/InterviewPyFlaskRESTFullJSON/README.md

   3. base authorization by token has been implemented - as simple as possible

-## Project source code in InterviewPyRevolut.zip
+## Project source code on github -

 ## From point of view MVP (Minimum Valuable Product)